2018 Charity of Choice - Sarcoma Foundation of America

 The Fuller Center was started by a great man, Millard Fuller, who had a dream that all people would have a decent home to call their own.
 This great charity has many chapters all over the great USA and the world.
 The Central Florida Affiliate has replaced roofs for Mr. Colston, a disabled man with a handicapped child; Mrs. Sainey, an elderly widow; Rose and Marie Torres, elderly disabled widows, and many more wonderful deserving individuals.
 The Fuller Center also has replaced siding, repaired driveways, repaired falling ceilings, doing whatever a person may need around their home to make their last years as comfortable as possible.
 They have built more than 10 wheelchair ramps locally, built 10 new homes with other chapters in the Chattahoochee Valley of Georgia and Alabama, helped rebuild homes in Shreveport Louisiana after hurricane Katrina, and many other projects.

-All monies raised during this coming year will be donated to Florida Chapters and used locally for people in need.
+All monies raised during 2017 were donated to Florida Chapters and used locally for people in need.

 To learn more about the Fuller Center for Housing, visit www.fullercenter.org.